The mission of Homes First is to provide safe, healthy, affordable rental homes for those who need them most.

 Show each tenant that they are valued and worthy of being treated well, regardless of their past history.

-When we treat all tenants the same, they can believe that we want the best for them and understand our expectations and the outcomes.
+When we treat all tenants equitably, they can believe that we want the best for them and understand our expectations and the outcomes.
 We make sure that people have privacy when they need and want it.
 We treat them as equals and try to connect them to support systems they might need to be autonomous, independent and involved in their local community.
 Read our Equity Statement

 Life is full of choices.
 Some are made for us and some we make for ourselves.
 We encourage tenants to choose to be the creator of their own destiny, seek solutions, and take positive actions so they can find and retain a home.
 We work to empower people to make life sustaining choices.